623178979/GCN_t/README.md

 `conda install cython scipy joblib mpi4py`

+If you want to generate new instances, please install gurobi:

 `conda install -c gurobi gurobi`

+## Run
 To specify the where to find SCIP and install

 `CMAKE_ARGS="-DSCIP_DIR=path/to/lib/cmake/scip -DCMAKE_INSTALL_RPATH_USE_LINK_PATH=ON" python -m pip install .`